SayidwithDexextra/dexextra/src/components/MarketTickerCard/README.md

 # MarketTickerCard Component

-A sleek, modern card component for displaying market items, products, or digital assets with a dark theme design system.
+A production-ready card component for displaying orderbook markets and trading opportunities with long/short position actions.

 ## Features